dburriss/dburriss.github.io/_posts/2017-06-10-yoda-wants-you-to-be-a-functional-programmer.md

 ---
 layout: post
 title: "Yoda wants you to be a functional programmer"
-subtitle: "Bring balance to the force"
+subtitle: "Bring balance to the f#rce"
 author: "Devon Burriss"
 category: Programming
 tags: [Functional]